 - 2 teaspoons dried thyme

 - 1 teaspoon ground coriander

 - 2 pounds ground beef

-- Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
-Add onions, bell pepper, chili powder, cumin, coriander, oregano, thyme, chipotle chili powder (if using), 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+- In a Dutch oven or stock pot, heat oil in over medium-high heat until shimmering.
+Add onions, bell pepper, chili powder, cumin, oregano, chipotle chili powder, thyme, coriander, ½ teaspoon salt, and ¼ teaspoon pepper.
 Cook until vegetables have softened, 7 to 10 minutes.

 - Stir in garlic until fragrant, about 30 seconds.
 Add beef and cook, breaking up the clumps with a spoon, until the beef is no longer pink, about 5 minutes.